PRESTO MOBILE TAP OFFS

 When riders forget to tap off, they rather incur the extra cost than contact customer service

-Mapping features to the users flow
+Mapping features to the flow

 From our ideation, we defined the features and ideated different flows for the best user experience.
 The key features are highlighted in yellow.